Recovery is possible

 How We Treat Cannabis Addiction

 If you or a loved one is struggling with cannabis addiction, CHRC can help.
-Our Ontario cannabis drug rehab program is designed exclusively for men, with a focus on whole-body healing through exercise and nutrition.
 We tailor our holistic treatment programs to meet each client’s biological, psychological, social, and spiritual needs.

-The world-class care team at CHRC includes licensed psychotherapists, experienced addiction counsellors, fitness experts, and others who work together to create personalized care plans for our clients.
+The world-class care team at Gateway includes licensed psychotherapists, experienced addiction counsellors, fitness experts, and others who work together to create personalized care plans for our clients.

 Individual and group therapy sessions using evidence-based therapies, such as cognitive-behavioural therapy, are core parts of our inpatient residential programs.
 We also offer concurrent mental health programs for clients struggling with conditions like anxiety, depression, or PTSD.

 Don’t wait another day.
 Get cannabis addiction help today.
-Get in touch with us to learn more about our Ontario men’s cannabis rehab in Peterborough.
+Get in touch with us to learn more about our Ontario Cannabis Rehab in Peterborough.

 Take the first step today